folio-org/folio-org.github.io/guides/cross-module-joins.md

 FOLIO's microservice-like architecture facilitates [Decentralized Data Management and Polyglot Persistence](https://www.martinfowler.com/articles/microservices.html#DecentralizedDataManagement).

+There are many examples for doing joins on the API level.
+As one example, the "User Detail" screen shows Loans and other information gathered from various services.
+Follow the code at [ui-users](https://github.com/folio-org/ui-users).

 For back-end modules that utilise the RAML Module Builder framework, see the RMB documentation section "[Querying multiple modules via HTTP](https://github.com/folio-org/raml-module-builder/blob/master/README.md#querying-multiple-modules-via-http)".
 The framework blocks access from other modules by using a separate PostgreSQL role per module.